raganwald-deprecated/homoiconic/2012/10/idiot.cs.md

       @set({something: arg1, somethingElse: arg2})
 ```

-As you can see, there's a reason every CoffeeScript village needs its idiot.
+The moral of the story? *Every CoffeeScript village ought to have its own idiot*.
+If yours is missing, write yourself a new one.

 ---